TL;DR

 Superannuation Contributions for Subclass 500 Visa Holders

-Contribution Rate
+1. Contribution Rate

-Choosing a Superannuation Fund
+2. Choosing a Superannuation Fund

-- Compare fees and returns across funds.
+- Compare fees and returns across different funds to make sure you’re getting the best deal.

-Accessing Your Superannuation Fund
+3. Accessing Your Superannuation Fund

-- 38% tax for taxable components (e.g., employer contributions).
+- 38% tax is applied to taxable components (e.g., employer contributions).

 Deadlines and Methods for Lodging Tax Returns